epxweb/void-visualizer/README.md

 - **Bass**: The elevator floor emits a powerful flash in sync with bass attacks.
 - **Mid**: Controls the ascent speed of the elevator.
 - **Treble**: The windows of the background buildings flicker randomly in time with the high-frequency rhythms.

+### ASCII Dance
+- **Overview**: A typography-based visual where a full-screen grid of ASCII characters reacts to the sound, moving like a cloud.
+- **Bass**: Affects the overall brightness of the characters, causing them to flash like a strobe with the beat.
+- **Mid**: Controls the speed of the cloud-like movement of the characters.
+- **Treble**: Triggers a glitch effect, causing characters to rapidly change to random symbols.

 ### Audio Graph
 - **Overview**: Visualizes the raw audio analysis data (`bass`, `mid`, `treble`, and their respective attack values) as six real-time line graphs, resembling a system performance monitor.